WorldFamousElectronics/PulseSensorPlayground/README.md

 - The playgroud includes a number of projects, with the code already written-out and commented! 🤘
 - Use this code to get started quickly, or do advanced stuff. 👍
 - Switch between projects right in the Arduino IDE (software). 💻
-- Contritube your project code back to the GitHub hive-mind. 🐝
+- Contritube your projects code back to the GitHub hive-mind. 🐝
 ```
 ___
 ## Playground Project Descriptions: